apostrophecms/i18n-static/README.md

 };
 ```

-I18n-static pieces have a `namespace` field.
-Namespaces are found in the A3 project.
-But if resources from specific namespaces should not be converted to i18n-static pieces, they can be excluded by configuring the array `excludeNamespaces` in the module's options.
+Namespaces group static texts.
+But if resources related to a specific namespace should not be created, it has to be excluded by configuring the array `excludeNamespaces` in the module's options.

 ```js
   modules: {